Tourism in Bosnia and Herzegovina: Central Bosnia

 Visoko gained interest from tourists since claims made by Semir Osmanagić about existence of pyramids in that city, a pseudoscientific theory that has been debunked by scientists.
 He subsequently made shift toward tourism and alleged healing aspect of the tunnels in park Ravne.
 Visoko is home to tens of thousands tourist yearly since 2006 when the claims were made.
 Multiple visits to the park and Visočica hill by Serbian tennis player Novak Đoković served a major tourism boost for the area as he hailed the park as "paradise on earth."
-Other notable visitors include Vlade Divac, Jusuf Nurkić, Amel Tuka, Damir Džumhur, Mirza Teletović, pop singer Goran Karan who also recorded a video for his song in the park, Bosnian national football team, Branko Đurić, and others.
+Other notable visitors include Vlade Divac, Jusuf Nurkić, Amel Tuka, Damir Džumhur, Mirza Teletović, pop singer Goran Karan who also recorded a video for his song in the park, Bosnia national team, Branko Đurić, and others.
 Osmanagić also claimed that around 92.000 visitors came to the park in 2020.